 These colorful volumes really need to be viewed on a large screen — a phone won’t work very well — and the large screen will make the experience more like reading the originals as you turn from one page to the next.

 Perhaps you’d like to pick ten titles from this wonderful collection and read one with your students each week for the rest of the year.

-What educational discoveries have you made at your library lately?
-Tell us in the comments! 😊
+What illustrated discoveries have you made at your own library lately? 😊

 ❡ Explore more: Have you found all the local libraries in your area?
-The WorldCat Library Finder (worldcat.org/libraries) will help you find all the libraries in your local area—there may be more than you realize—and the WorldCat catalog itself (worldcat.org) will help you locate the nearest copy of almost any book in the world. 😊
+There may be more than you realize!
+The WorldCat Library Finder (worldcat.org/libraries) will help you find all the libraries near you, and the WorldCat catalog itself (worldcat.org) will help you locate the closest copy of almost any book in the world. 😊